Aytaditya/Avax_Gods/README.md

 1. Start the development server:
     ```bash
-    npm start
+    npm run dev
     ```

-2. Open your browser and go to `http://localhost:3000` to see the application in action.
+2. Open your browser and go to `http://localhost:5173` to see the application in action.

 ## Gameplay